 Data collection procedures.

-According to Yin (2014) “case study data collection does follow a formal protocol, [as] information that may become relevant to a case study is not readily predictable” (p.
+According to Yin (2014), “case study data collection does follow a formal protocol, [as] information that may become relevant to a case study is not readily predictable” (p.
 83).
 Keeping this in mind, the main sources of data will be collected from in-depth interviews, review of documents related to the institution, field notes, and personal reflections.
 Nevertheless, as the researcher learns from the participants’ new data sources may become apparent and drive the data collection in a new direction (Tolley, Ulin, Mack, Robinson, & Succop, 2016).

 The participants who will be invited to take part in the research include (See Appendix A for a sample letter to participants):